mspnp/template-building-blocks/templates/buildingBlocks/loadBalancer-backend-n-vm/README.md

 # loadBalancer-backend-n-vm

 Use the loadBalancer-backend-n-vm building block template to deploy an [Azure Load Balancer](https://docs.microsoft.com/azure/load-balancer/load-balancer-overview).
-This template can also be used to deploy one or more VMs into an availability set .
+This template can also be used to deploy one or more VMs into an availability set.

 This building block template supports both public and internal load balancers.
-You can specify custom balancer rules, frontend and backend IP pools, [probes](https://docs.microsoft.com/azure/load-balancer/load-balancer-custom-probe-overview), and NAT rules.
+You can specify custom load balancer rules, frontend and backend IP pools, [probes](https://docs.microsoft.com/azure/load-balancer/load-balancer-custom-probe-overview), and NAT rules.

 ## Parameters